 King says too little character description leaves a reader bewildered and nearsighted.
 He also says over description buries the reader in details and images.
 We are supposed to use just enough description.

 An author who specialized in “just enough description” is American author Mark Twain, author of The Adventures of Huckleberry Finn.
 In the following scene, Huckleberry is shocked to see his father (a lousy drunk) waiting for him:

 “His hair was long and tangled and greasy, and hung down, and you could see his eyes shining through like he was behind vines.
 It was all black, no gray; so was his long, mixed-up whiskers.
 There warn’t no color in his face, where his face showed; it was white… a tree-toad white, a fish-belly white.
 As for his clothes—just rags, that was all.
 He had one ankle resting on t’other knee; the boot on that foot was busted, and two of his toes stuck through….”

 What a feast of physical details!
 Yet any thoughtful reader can link this list of physical traits to the character's personality.

-Twain doesn’t just exposit Pap’s hair color—he gushes with physical descriptions that evoke the man’s backstory of poverty, unkempt living, and cruelty.
+Twain doesn't just state Pap's hair color—he uses physical descriptions that evoke the man's backstory of poverty, unkempt living, and cruelty.

 These imagery fills the reader's mind with the same dread that the narrator and protagonist feels upon seeing him.
 Our first impression is one of disgust, and even horror.

 Great character description brings fictional characters into vivid reality.
-In this passage from a master, Pap is drawn with perfect precision, just by his grotesque physical appearance.
+In this passage, Pap is drawn with perfect precision, just by his grotesque physical appearance.